mholtkamp/octave/Documentation/Lua/Nodes/3D/StaticMesh3D.md

 ### SetUseTriangleCollision
 Allow/disallow this node to use triangle collision.
 In addition to setting this flag, the StaticMesh asset assigned to this node must also have "GenerateTriangleCollision" enabled.

 Triangle collision should only be used for objects that don't move.
-Triangle collision on a moving object can a significant performance impact.
+Triangle collision on a moving object can have a significant performance impact.

 Sig: `StaticMesh3D:SetUseTriangleCollision(triCollision)`
  - Arg: `boolean triCollision` Enable triangle collision